Dimension-agnostic inference using cross U-statistics

+It is our experience that the statistical inference literature is rife with examples of tests or confidence sets that are \emph{not} dimension-agnostic, though we mention some exceptions later in the introduction.

-We note briefly that ``distribution-free'' inference is not the same as ``dimension-agnostic'' inference, though the terms are related.
+\begin{remark}[Relationship to distribution-free inference] \normalfont We note briefly that ``distribution-free'' inference is not the same as dimension-agnostic inference, though the terms are related.
 Sometimes, the (asymptotically) distribution-free property is only established under specific dimensionality regimes.
-Indeed, several \emph{univariate} rank tests are famously distribution-free~\citep{lehmann1975nonparametrics} so that term is already used to describe methods that applies when $d=1$ and $n \to \infty$.
+Indeed, several \emph{univariate} rank tests are famously distribution-free~\citep{lehmann1975nonparametrics} so the former term is already used to describe methods that applies when $d=1$ and $n \to \infty$. \end{remark}